davidshepherd7/terminal-here/README.md

 Currently unsupported out-of-the-box:

-* Non-Debian-based UNIXes, because I haven't seen a standard
+* Non-Debian-based UNIXes, because I haven't seen a standard way to open the user's preferred terminal

-If you have problems just set `terminal-here-terminal-command` to a command line (a list of strings like `'("foo-term" "arg1" "arg2")` which launches your preferred terminal.
+If you have problems just set `terminal-here-terminal-command` to a command line (a list of strings like `'("foo-term" "arg1" "arg2")`) which launches your preferred terminal.

 ## Alternatives